doukremt/distance/README.md

 This package provides helpers for computing similarities between arbitrary sequences.
 Included metrics are:

-	* Levenshtein distance (classic and faster version)
+	* Levenshtein distance
 	* Hamming distance
 	* Jaccard distance
 	* Sorensen distance

 All distance computations are implemented in pure Python.
-Levenshtein (classic and faster version) and Hamming distances are also implemented in C.
+Levenshtein and Hamming distances are also implemented in C.

 Installation